 The scheme is intended for PhD-qualified non-clinical researchers who have delivered previous research project(s) with impactful outputs, such as publications and conference presentations, and demonstrate an upward trajectory.
 Prospective Fellows should be starting to accumulate a tool-box of new skills that will serve as a strong basis for future independent research activity, whilst being increasingly recognised for their specialist expertise.
 Researchers who already hold tenure are not eligible to apply.

-- The lead applicant and point of contact must be based in a UK academic/research institution.
+The lead applicant and point of contact must be based in a UK academic/research institution.
 However, the application can include researchers or institutions outside the UK.

 Fellows are required to have secured a Supervisor, a senior established investigator in the institution where the Fellowship is to be held.
 The Supervisor will provide the facilities required for the research programme, will have oversight of the Fellow and their research programme, and will contribute actively to the further training of the Fellow.
 Supervisors are expected to hold tenure appointments.

-- Fellowships must be applied for by the prospective Fellow, not the Supervisors.
+Fellowships must be applied for by the prospective Fellow, not the Supervisors.